-Most of the basic elements of the Company's compensation program in effect in 2000, including base salary, annual cash bonuses and Awards under the Amended Stock Plan, were established at the time of the Company's initial public offering in February 1996 (the "Offering").
-The Company subsequently established a long-term incentive program in 2000.
 The compensation program's elements were initially based upon consultations with the executive compensation consulting practice of William M. Mercer, Incorporated ("Mercer").
-Since the Offering, the Compensation Committee has consulted with Mercer and other consultants in the field on compensation-related issues as it deems appropriate and considers such input as well as the Company's existing policies in its oversight and approval of the Company's ongoing executive officer compensation arrangements.
+As part of its regular practice, the Compensation Committee has consulted with Mercer and other consultants in the field on compensation-related issues as it deems appropriate and considers such input as well as the Company's existing policies in its oversight and approval of the Company's ongoing executive officer compensation arrangements.
 In addition to Company sources and consultation with Mercer, the Compensation Committee also considered information provided by salary surveys and similar data available from independent sources to help it assess the competitiveness and effectiveness of the Company's executive compensation practices in general and for the Chief Executive Officer in particular.
+During 2001, the Compensation Committee consulted with Mercer with respect to the structure and components of the 2001 incentive compensation policy and program.